-The stop-loss order is one of those little things, but it can also make a world of difference.
-Even the most inexperienced traders can benefit from this tool in some way.
+Even the most inexperienced traders can benefit from a stop-loss order in some way.
 Read on to find out exactly what a stop-loss is and how to use one.

 What is a stop-loss order?